jay67nie/library_mgt/README.md

 Ssenyonjo Jerome

 ## Project status
-The project is currently undergoing development.
+The project is currently being deployed and still being maintained.